Hiking in Susquehannock State Forest

 The Susquehannock State Forest offers some of the best opportunities for both experienced and inexperienced hikers to enjoy Pennsylvania’s remote and scenic woodlands.

 The trail originates at the district office along Route 6 in Potter County and extends south into Clinton County.
 The route is well-marked with rectangular orange blazes and is mostly comfortable walking with a few steep grades.

 Mount Brodhead trail system (PDF) uses several existing trails to create a nice 7.6 mile loop trail.
 It is perfect for someone who is looking to do a moderate day hike.
-The

-Cherry Springs Working Forest Interpretive Trail (PDF)
+Cherry Springs Working Forest Interpretive Trail

 It is important to understand that forestry is the art and science of tending, reproducing, and managing a forest with all its resources for a variety of benefits and values.
 There are sixteen stations with informational signage along the trail.

 Hikers seeking a remote wilderness hike also have the option of traversing the Hammersley Wild Area Hiking Trails (PDF).